ivx/serverless-workshop/README.md

       - schedule: rate(1 minute)
 ```
 * Then we will add some code to update the value in the dynamodb table.
+* Let's talk about use cases of schedules.
+Static vs dynamic content.

 ## BONUS - Finish our app with some SQS messaging
 * In our last step we will add SQS to our serverless application.
 In our mind we want to ensure